Night-Owl-Labs/.github/profile/README.md

 [![Banner Large](https://raw.githubusercontent.com/Night-Owl-Labs/.github/main/docs/images/banner_large.png)](https://nightowllabs.io)

-<h1 align="center">🌙🦉🧪 Welcome to Night Owl Labs! 👋</h1>
+<h1 align="center">🌙 🦉 Welcome to Night Owl Labs! 👋</h1>

 Since our inception in 2014, **Night Owl Labs** has been at the forefront of digital innovation.

-We publish our own software [Products](https://nightowllabs.io/products) and also offer a wide range of consulting [Services](https://nightowllabs.io/services).
+- 📱 We publish our own Software [Products](https://nightowllabs.io/products).
+- 👨🏻‍💻 We offer a wide range of Consulting [Services](https://nightowllabs.io/services).
+- 🎨 We've worked on a large number of Development, Design, and Business [Projects](https://nightowllabs.io/projects).

 We pride ourselves on crafting state-of-the-art mobile apps, websites, and software solutions.
 Our creations are not only functional but also aesthetically pleasing.
 At **Night Owl Labs**, we believe that the future of software lies in sound design and usability, coupled with traditional pillars of reliability, accessibility, and scalability.